Do you own a home in Sydney and wonder how much it will cost to renovate your old bathroom?

-It’s important to remember that the cost of a bathroom renovation for your home will depend on the style and type of finishes you want.
-You can choose budget, mid-level or luxury inclusions based on your needs, tastes and budget.
-Here are some costs for fixtures and accessories to help you with your budget, however, these are approximate costs for materials only and you need to consider the cost of labour.
-Most companies won’t charge you by the hour for your project, and will generally provide a fixed cost, however, for small jobs, a builder or plumber might charge between $100 to $150 per hour.
+It’s important to remember that the cost of a bathroom renovation for your home will depend on the style, materials and type of fittings and fixtures you want.
+You could choose budget, mid-level or high-end fittings and inclusions based on your needs, tastes and budget.
+Here are some costs for fixtures and accessories to help you with your budget, however, these are approximate costs for materials only and you need to consider the cost of labour to install them.
+Most companies won’t charge you by the hour for your project, and will generally provide a fixed cost.
+However, for small jobs, some tradies, builders or plumbers could charge an hourly rate between $100 to $150 per hour for their labour.

-Shower screens come in different styles – framed, semi-framed or frameless.
-Framed shower screens are the most affordable, while frameless shower screens are at the upper end of the scale.
-Framed shower screens start from $500, while frameless shower screens go upwards of $550.
+A shower screen comes in different styles – framed, semi-framed or frameless.
+Framed screens are the most affordable, while frameless screens are at the upper end of the scale.
+A framed shower screen starts from $500, while frameless screens go upwards of $550.

 Tiles come at different price points and range from a rate of $30 per square metre to $100 per square metre.
-Standard white ceramic tiles (at the budget end) cost about $30 per square metre, high-quality ceramic or porcelain tiles can cost about $60 per square metre, and natural stone (at the higher end) costs up to $100 per square metre, with some extremely high-quality brands going even higher depending on the tiles you choose.
+Standard white ceramic tiles (at the budget end) cost about $30 per square metre, high-quality ceramic or porcelain tiles can cost about $60 per square metre, and natural stone tiles (at the higher end) costs up to $100 per square metre, with some extremely high-quality brands going even higher depending on the tiles you choose.

-Bathtubs vary dramatically in price depending on material, size and style (integrated or freestanding).
+Bathtubs vary dramatically in price depending on the material, size and style (integrated or freestanding bathtub).
 For the more budget-focussed, standard acrylic or fibreglass bathtubs could result in an average spend of about $1,300.
-A freestanding stone bathtub, on the more luxury side, can cost in excess of $3,000.
+A freestanding stone bathtub, on the more luxurious side, can result in a spend of over $3,000.

-The cost of a vanity varies based on several factors.
+The cost of a vanity could vary due to several factors.
 A standard wall-hung vanity costs upwards of $500.
 Vanities with double sinks start from $1,000.
-Vanities with integrated ceramic basins start from $1,200.
+Vanity fittings with integrated ceramic basins start from $1,200.
 Wall-mounted vanities are usually the preferred choice for bathrooms where space is a consideration.

 Mirrors costs will depend on style, size and frame.
-Framed wall-mounted mirrors cost anywhere between $50 and $200.
+Framed wall-mounted mirror fittings cost anywhere between $50 and $200.
 Frameless mirrors featuring a contemporary look range from $50 to $250.
 Built-in light mirrors installed above a sink or vanity cost between $60 and $300.
-On the upper end, anti-fog mirrors, fitted with a heated element, cost between $300 and $1,000.
+On the upper end, premium anti-fog mirrors, fitted with a heated element, cost between $300 and $1,000.

 Budget tapware starts from $50 for your basins and showers while designer versions can go up to $1,000.
 There are plenty of options in between these two extreme price ranges, so expect to pay an average of about $150 for a decent quality tap.

-You can choose different types of lighting fixtures for your bathroom in your home.
+You can choose different types of lighting fixtures when renovating a bathroom.
 From task lights over vanities to ambient lights lighting up the whole space to mood lights that feature a warm setting; the options are limitless.
 A single downlight fixture can start from $9 and go upwards depending on your bathroom needs.

 At the lowest end of the scale, towel racks start from $30 for standard single-rail models.
 Heated towel rails come in different styles, sizes and finishes like matte or polished stainless steel, and typically cost anywhere from $150 to $400.